eclipse/paho.mqtt.rust/README.md

 ## Pre-release notes

+The Rust crate is a safe wrapper around the Paho C Library.
+This version is **specifically matched to Paho C v 1.2.x**, and is currently being tested with version 1.2.1.
+It will not build against newer versions of the C library, as the C lib expands functionality by extending structures, thus breaking the Rust build.

 This is a pre-release version of the library for the development and testing of an MQTT API for the Rust language.

 _The API is guaranteed to change repeatedly and often while the code is being developed prior to a formal release.
 Use it with caution._

 Initial development is being done on Linux.
 That is currently the only system known to work.

-It is hoped that a full, stable, version 1.0 release should be ready by the end of 2018.
+It is hoped that a full, stable, release should be ready by the end of 2018.

-## Features
+### Features

 The initial version of the library is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
 It will target MQTT v3.1 and 3.1.1, and will include all of the features available in the C library, including: